MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 #### Scenario

+In this exercise, you will call the Web API you developed in the previous exercise using the HttpClient class.
-In this exercise, you will first configure HttpClient in the Startup.cs file.
-You will then create MVC controller and write httpClient get method.
-After that you will call Web API Service GET method.
-Finally, you will write httpClient post method and call Web API Service POST method and then run the application.
+To do this, you will first register the IHttpClientFactory service in the Startup.cs file.
+You will then create MVC controller and use the HttpClient class to call a Get action in the Web API.
+After that you will create another MVC controller and use the HttpClient class to call a Post action in the Web API.
+Finally, you will add an action the MVC controller, in which you will use the HttpClient class to call a Get action in the Web API that gets a parameter.

 The main tasks for this exercise are as follows:

-1. Calling a Web API Service GET method.
+1. Calling a Web API GET method.

 2. Run the Application.

-3. Calling a Web API Service POST method.
+3. Calling a Web API POST method.

+4.

-4. Run the Application.
+5. Run the Application.

 #### Task 1: Calling a Web API GET method